vitor93gs/swe_salvage_test_script/README.md

 export GEMINI_API_KEY=...              # for Gemini models (alternative)
 ```

-The script will auto-detect which key is present and select the appropriate model (gpt-4o, claude-3-5-sonnet, or gemini-1.5-pro-latest).
+The script will auto-detect which key is present and select the appropriate model (gpt-4o, claude-3-5-sonnet, or gemini-1.5-pro-latest) if no model is selected using the --model flag.

 ---